-However, one imaginative project that the final week’s team created was a haunted house.
-We hung drapes from the ceiling, items for people to touch, and motion sensors all for triggering screams, bangs, organ chords and more as the poor visitors to our house of horrors wondered around the room.
+One imaginative team created a haunted house.
+We hung drapes from the ceiling, items for people to touch, and motion sensors all for triggering screams, bangs, organ chords and more as the poor visitors wondered around our house of horrors.

 3) This video of you looks very creative what were you doing?

 Well this video is evidence of the mischief tutors get up to when the kids have gone home.
 Here we are messing about with the ‘finger band’ or ‘bandaid’ or ‘Elastoplast’ – we didn’t quite decide on a name.

 It is one example of the final day project that DMP campers get involved with.
 It uses skills they have learned through the week to turn the physical space into a gadget that controls sounds on their laptop.

 Tapping the foil pads, water, or grapes, triggers sounds in Ableton Live (the digital audio workstation or DAW that we use at Fire Tech).
 The sounds are triggered by completing a circuit and translated into keyboard signals using a Makey Makey.
 Fun hey!

 4) What makes the Digital Music Production course so exciting?